Help and Accessibility

 disability or choice of device or software.

-We aim to achieve level AA and to comply with as many of the
+We aim to achieve level AA and to comply with as many of

-always achievable for the entire website.
+this is not always achievable for the entire website.

 Main Accessibility Features

 Text/Font sizes are set to relative units rather than absolute